drshahizan/special-topic-data-engineering/materials/notes/mod8.md

 These are just a few examples of the many applications of ML.
 As the field continues to evolve, we can expect to see even more applications in various industries.

 ## Deep Learning
+Deep learning is a subset of machine learning that is based on artificial neural networks with multiple layers.
+It involves training artificial neural networks to recognize patterns in data, by allowing them to automatically learn from and make decisions based on large amounts of labeled data.

+## Deep Learning Applications

+Some of the most common applications of deep learning include:

+- Image recognition and classification: Deep learning is used to identify objects and classify them into different categories in images or videos.

+- Natural language processing: Deep learning is used to develop chatbots, virtual assistants, and other systems that can understand and respond to human language.

+- Speech recognition: Deep learning is used to recognize and transcribe spoken language into text.

+- Recommendation systems: Deep learning is used to analyze user behavior and preferences, and to make personalized recommendations based on this data.

+- Fraud detection: Deep learning is used to detect fraudulent behavior in financial transactions, such as credit card fraud.

+- Autonomous vehicles: Deep learning is used to develop systems that can perceive and respond to the environment in order to drive vehicles autonomously.

+- Medical diagnosis and treatment: Deep learning is used to analyze medical images and data to aid in the diagnosis and treatment of diseases.

+With its ability to learn from large amounts of data, deep learning has the potential to revolutionize many industries and fields.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.